v411e/cookio-backend/README.md

 >

 Sse `docker-compose up` inside the docker dir to  serve
-#### Issues i while using `docker-compose up` for the first time (it could install packages permanently...)
+### for the first time starting this docker:
+ 1. open shell and navidate to the ~/cookio-backend/doocker folder
- - I had to use `docker-compose exec app compose install` to install all packages
+ 2. use `docker-compose exec app compose install` to install all packages
+ 3. use `docker-compose exec app php artisan key:generate` to generate the keys for the database